Town of Oro Valley

-Though the rumors that the area was rich with gold proved false, Oro Valley is rich in natural beauty, outdoor adventure, and a small-town, family-friendly culture that's landed it on several "best place to live" lists in recent years.
+Though Oro Valley's name dates to the 1800s and unproven rumors of gold (oro in Spanish) deposits, it is truly rich in natural beauty, outdoor adventure, and public art.
+And with its family-friendly culture, it's no wonder this town of 45,184 has landed on several "best places to live" lists in recent years.

 Oro Valley Aquatic Center